polar-app/polar-app/DEV.md

 # Steps to Build

-- clone this repo locally
+- clone the polar-app repository locally.

 ```bash